camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 * You should also consider the [WebSphere Liberty Java support documentation][liberty-java].

 {{< note title="Reading this Guide" class="info" >}}
-This section provides examples for Camuna Platform `{{< minor-version >}}.0-ee`.
+This section provides examples for Camunda `{{< minor-version >}}.0-ee`.
 If you are installing a patch version please replace the version numbers in the examples with the patch version you are using.

 Throughout this section we will use a number of variables to denote common path names and constants.
 You don't have to create these variables in your environment.
 They are just used in this guide to make it more readable.

-* `$WAS_DISTRIBUTION` represents the downloaded Camunda Platform distribution for the IBM WebSphere Application Server, e.g., `camunda-ee-ibm-was-{{< minor-version >}}.0-ee.zip`.
+* `$WAS_DISTRIBUTION` represents the downloaded Camunda distribution for the IBM WebSphere Application Server, e.g., `camunda-ee-ibm-was-{{< minor-version >}}.0-ee.zip`.
 * `$SERVER_CONFIG_DIR` points to the IBM WebSphere Liberty server configuration directory like `wlp/usr/servers/camundaServer`.

 The distribution is available at the [Camunda enterprise release page](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/ibm-was-liberty).
 You will be asked to enter the credentials you received during the trial or subscription process.
 {{< /note >}}

-To fully install Camunda Platform 7 on WebSphere Liberty, you need to configure the following components:
+To fully install Camunda on WebSphere Liberty, you need to configure the following components:

 1. Camunda EAR and shared libraries
-1. Datasource
+2. Datasource
-1. Work Manager
+3. Work Manager
-1. Optional components: Camunda web apps, REST API, etc.
+4. Optional components: Camunda web apps, REST API, etc.

 # Server configuration